-Inside the BlackBerry soap opera
+Inside the BlackBerry soap opera10

 During a board meeting last year, newly named CEO Heins showed off the BlackBerry Z10 to the board.
 Lazaridis was immediately upset with the handset.
 Pointing out a BlackBerry model with a QWERTY keyboard, Lazaridis said "I get this, It’s clearly differentiated.”
 Pointing to a touchscreen phone, the director said, "I don't get this."
 One could argue that Lazaridis' comment was just a newer version of other comments he and co-CEO Jim Balsillie made after the launch of the Apple iPhonethat showed both to be in denial about touchscreen phones.
 But in this case, he might have been right (more on this later).

 Heins' team had its way and he later said that the Z10 was harder to produce which is why he wanted it to be launched before the Q10.
 But BlackBerry was also losing its fabled enterprise business to Apple and Samsung who were scoring big with employees allowed to bring their own device to work.
 The CEO hoped that the BlackBerry Z10 would staunch the bleeding.
 But what he didn't understand was that people weren't leaving BlackBerry because the competition had a touch screen, people were leaving BlackBerry because of the capabilities of iOS and Android.